Libyan oil fields remain shut, testing peace summit

 ———

 DeBre reported from Cairo.
-Associated Press writers Sam Magdy in Cairo and Suzan Fraser in Ankara contributed to this report.
+Associated Press writers Sam Magdy in Cairo, Suzan Fraser in Ankara, and Edith M. Lederer at the United Nations contributed to this report.